 Coach Tyler here!

-Thanks for taking the time out to read another one of my blog posts.
-I love spending time researching important developments in the world of fitness, bringing you the information that I think you need to know.
+Thanks for taking the time to read another one of my blog posts.
+I love researching important developments in the fitness world, bringing you the information that I think you need to know.

 I also love speaking from my experience as a personal trainer.
-Believe me when I say that the world of fitness continues to grow at a phenomenal rate as more and more people start to take their health seriously.
+Believe me when I say that the fitness world continues to grow phenomenally as more and more people start to take their health seriously.

-And the easiest way to make a change in your life is by looking after your body, watching what you put into it and adding some exercise to your daily routine.
-After all, the heart is a muscle and getting it beating a little faster will certainly benefit it.
+And the easiest way to change your life is by looking after your body, watching what you put into it, and adding some exercise to your daily routine.
+After all, the heart is a muscle, and beating it a little faster will benefit it.

 In this blog, I want to investigate the career specializations that you can have as a personal trainer.

-You certainly don’t need to just work in a gym, waiting to help clients that need your guidance, that’s for sure.
-This career path has literally exploded with opportunities and many personal trainers are choosing a specific area as their niche to make their mark in.
-Of course, most of them will require more studies as they are specialized, some taking a few month and others a couple of years.
+You certainly don’t need to work in a gym, waiting to help clients that need your guidance, that’s for sure.
+This career path has literally exploded with opportunities, and many personal trainers are choosing a specific area as their niche to make their mark in.
+Of course, most of them will require more studies as they are specialized, some taking a few months and others a couple of years.

 But let’s take a look at a few that I find fascinating.